Skip To Main Content

 • Begin developing study and life skills in a residential setting.

-• Be encouraged to try new things — a new language, a new sport, and new activity — and to develop as a scholar.
+• Be encouraged to try new things — a new language, a new sport, and new activity — and to develop as a student.

 • Have an introductory meeting with our college counseling team.
 The counselors also work with NMH’s academic advisors to map out a strong course plan through senior year.